justynapt/geneticimprovementofsoftware.github.io/index.md

 title: ""
 ---

+**Important website update:** In October we shall be retiring our [http://www.geneticimprovementofsoftware.com]() domain.
+From this point forward we shall be using the [https://geneticimprovementofsoftware.github.io]() URL exclusively.

 ## **General GI News**

 * Version 2 of the Genetic Improvement in No time (Gin) tool has been released.
 It is available at [https://github.com/gintool/gin](https://github.com/gintool/gin).
 It provides the ability to handle multi-class projects, gradle and maven build tools, built-in profiler and sampling utilities, test case generation, and a load of new edit operators.